-At PhillyLaw LLC, our attorneys have the necessary experience to help you assess your options and get you the compensation you deserve.
+At PhillyLaw, our attorneys have the necessary experience to help you assess your options and get you the compensation you deserve.
 Our brain injuries lawyers work with an expert staff of doctors, nurses, and other medical experts to help you build the strongest case possible.

 Typical Causes of a Brain Injury

 Brain injuries can be categorized into the following buckets, based on the cause of the injury: